Re-enrollment will not be open to you unless you register for TEFA!

 We raise 100% of the cost of tuition for lower school students and the gap between public funding and actual costs for upper school.
 That model isn’t sustainable forever.
 That’s why we’re asking all Yellowstone families—lower and upper* alike—to apply for the new Texas Education Freedom Accounts (TEFA) program. *Note: only lower school students currently qualify for TEFA funds, but all families are encouraged to apply to be ready for future opportunities as this new program evolves.

+Families could receive $10,474 per child per year to support tuition.
 These funds will strengthen our ability to provide an excellent education for your child and keep Yellowstone affordable for future generations.

 We’ll guide you through every step.
 And, we’re still committed to making sure cost never stands in the way of your child’s place at Yellowstone.